 What is Mindfulness?

-Mindfulness is the act of paying attention or observing and experiencing everything in your life, both good and bad.
-It is focusing on or noticing your thoughts and emotions, as well as other people and circumstances.
+Mindfulness is paying attention or observing and experiencing everything in your life, both good and bad.
+It focuses on or notices your thoughts, emotions, and other people and circumstances.

 Practising mindfulness can be adopted into every aspect of your life routines, like driving your car or brushing your teeth, interacting with people, and time spent by yourself.
 It requires focused attention, compassion, and patience.